thatbeer/Nature_inspired/project01.1/README.md

   - `load_fn(fn_name: str) -> Callable`: Loads specific functions based on their names.
 - **Classes**:
-  - `GeneticAlgorithm`: Represents the genetic algorithm with various attributes and methods.
+  - `GeneticAlgorithm`: Represents the genetic algorithm with various attributes and methods. it also presents the function to operate evolve from generation to the next generation and forward function that return the result of the whole genetic algorithm.
   - `SoleExp`: Represents the Experimental logger class to track the performance of each genetic generations. and save the data into csv file.
   - `Speculator`: Represents the Experimental logger class to track the performance of the trial that performs the each genetic algorithm and save the data into csv file.